We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Step 8: Hydrating serum or mask

 - What is it?
-Some products can clog pores, but hydrating masks aren’t one of them.
-With the ability to pack a real moisture punch, they’re ideal for dry skin.
+Some products can clog pores, but hydrating serums aren’t one of them.
+With the ability to pack a real moisture punch, they’re wonderful for dry skin.

-- How to use it: These masks can come in various forms.
+- How to use it: These powerful hydrators can come in various forms.
 Some are serums.
-Others are Korean-style sheet masks.
+Others are thicker masks.
 And some are even designed to be left on overnight.
 If this is the case, apply it at the end of your routine.
 Just follow the instructions on the pack and you’re good to go.

 Step 9: Eye cream